adafruit/cookiecutter-adafruit-circuitpython/README.rst

 <library>.py & /examples/<library>_simpletest.py File Generation
 ------------------------------------------------------------------

 Cookiecutter was developed for use in \*\nix/OSX enviornments.
-When implementing prompt based configuration for things like filenames, special characters were used for programatic detection and formatting.
+When implementing prompt based configuration for things like filenames, special characters were used for programmatic detection and formatting.

 .. code-block::

     {% if cookiecutter.library_prefix %}{{ cookiecutter.library_prefix | lower }}_{% endif %}{{ cookiecutter.library_name | lower }}.py

 As such, Windows will block the use of these special characters in filenames.
 So when cookiecutter pulls the Adafruit CircuitPython template, the <library>.py and /examples/<library>_simpletest.py files are not created.
 This adds an extra step.
-Simply copy and existing librariy's .py files (and structure if  making a "package"), and change the propmted values (e.g. author name, library name, documentation information, etc).
+Simply copy an existing library's .py files (and structure if  making a "package"), and change the prompted values (e.g. author name, library name, documentation information, etc).

 .. note::
     The above is from experience with using cookiecutter within a Windows native setup.
 This may not be applicable when using Windows Subsystem for Linux (WSL) or any *nix-For-Windows utilities.